saghm/rural/README.md

 rural -n http://example.com
 ```

 NOTE: The library used to colorize the JSON uses ANSI color escape sequences, which will *not* work correctly on Windows.
-Because of this, rural disabled colorized output on Windows.
+Because of this, rural disables colorized output on Windows.

 ### Parameters